shawnpavey/readyplot/README.md

 ---
 # Conclusion
 Happy plotting!
 Feel free to suggest additional features or plot types if needed!
 Readyplot currently includes most plotting types I use on a daily basis, but I'd be happy to expand readyplot to match the community's needs.
+This is a passion project which was mostly created within a couple weeks and I hope to get back to improving it within the next year.
+I haven't had time to fully populate the wiki, but am happy to provide sample templates for whatever you need if you reach out.
+My code is decently commented so your favorite AI helper may also provide some insight into use cases.